Tuan Andrew Nguyen: Early life and career

 Nguyen was born in 1976 in Sài Gòn - Gia Định.
 He and his family emigrated as refugees to the United States in 1979, and he grew up in Oklahoma and then Southern California.
 Initially a pre-med student, he earned a BFA from the University of California, Irvine in 1999.
 As an undergraduate he developed an inclination toward collective artmaking as a member of a graffiti crew; this would solidify in his later work with The Propeller Group and solo projects with various ethnic communities.
 He continued his art studies at California Institute of the Arts under Daniel Joseph Martinez, earning an MFA in 2004.

 That same year Nguyen returned to Vietnam and settled in Ho Chi Minh City, in part out of a desire to understand and learn from his grandmother, who became a writer and published poet there at a young age.
 After the move, the country and its trials became a recurrent subject in his work.
 Nguyen's early exhibitions included solo shows at Voz Alta Projects (San Diego, 2004) and Galerie Quynh (Ho Chi Minh City, 2008), the 2006 Asia Pacific Triennial, and screenings at international and experimental film festivals.
 He cofounded the artist-run alternative space Sàn Art in Ho Chi Minh City in 2007.

 The Propeller Group

 In 2006, Nguyen co-founded The Propeller Group (TPG) with artist Phunam Thuc Ha; they were joined by Matt Lucero in 2008.
 For roughly a decade, TPG was the focus of Nguyen's efforts with large-scale collaborative projects that bridged fine art and mainstream media, including online viral campaigns, film productions, television commercials and installation art.
 TPG's work often combined contradictory concepts and strategies: public and private, political ideology and branding, low and high culture.
 The collective was featured in a traveling retrospective organized by the Museum of Contemporary Art Chicago (2016) and selected for the Guangzhou Triennial (2012), Venice Biennale (2015), and surveys at the Guggenheim Museum, New Museum and SFMOMA.
 In 2017, Phunam and Lucero withdrew from the group; Nguyen is still associated with TPG.

+The contradictory concepts that Nguyen experimented with in The Propeller Group can be seen in their debut film AK-47 vs. M16, the Film that draws aesthetic influence from Hollywood, education documentaries, and utilizes YouTube clips in a 40-minute montage.
+These themes have been explored by Nguyen with The Propeller Group in various media, such as in Television Commercial for Communism, another video in 2011 released by the group, and then in the series of paintings, Proposal for a Vietnamese Landscape (2005-2006), and several of the collective’s films.
+The group has approached themes of continued American influence post-war and consumerism with what reviewers have characterized an irreverence and distinct from the melancholy tone that pervades over the reception of Vietnamese artists.